syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/Overview.md

 * Provides the option to place items as needed by users.
 * Supports floating over the layout to avoid obscuring the content behind the layout.
 * Allows you to provide built-in icon font option that helps users add vector images that prevent the control from experiencing any image glitches that are often faced with traditional image icons.
-* Provides complete customization options for the menu and its items, such as coloring, size, placement, and shapes using the segmentation option.
+* Provides complete customization options for the menu and its items such as coloring, size, placement, and shapes using the segmentation option.

 ![OverView of SfRadialMenu](images/overview.png)